joinself/academy/examples/go/client/03_credential_issuance/README.md

 ### 🔧 Build Requirements

 Each subdirectory is a standalone Go module with its own `go.mod` file.
-The examples use a local replace directive to reference the Self SDK, so they should build and run without any additional setup.
+The examples use the latest published version of the Self SDK (v0.59.0+), so they should build and run without any additional setup.

 ### What Each Example Does

-All examples create two clients (issuer and holder) and demonstrate different aspects of credential issuance:
+All examples create two accounts (issuer and holder) using the core SDK and demonstrate different aspects of credential issuance:

-- **Issuer**: Creates and signs credentials for subjects
+- **Issuer**: Creates and signs credentials for subjects using account.CredentialIssue()
 - **Holder**: Receives and stores credentials from issuers
-- **Issuance**: The process of creating, signing, and delivering credentials
+- **Issuance**: The process of creating, signing, and delivering credentials using the underlying SDK

 ## 🎓 Learning Outcomes